spidey-169/Horswap/README.md

 - Removed copyright notices for Uniswap
 - Removed blacklisted tokens and user addresses
 - Replaced the default RPC (Infura, which censors) with Keydonix (does not censor)
-- Remove Moonpay (a fiat payment processsor)
+- Removed Moonpay (a centralized fiat payment processsor)
 - Remove NFT related features (unfortunately these only function by using centralized services)
 - Remove Subgraph (unfortunately this is also a centralized service)
 - Remove pages that require subgraph (mini portfolio, portfolio, NFTs, token pages, pool details, search bar etc)